jepler/Jepler_CircuitPython_udecimal/README.rst

 .. note:: This library is not available on PyPI yet.
 Install documentation is included as a standard element.
 Stay tuned for PyPI availability!

-.. todo:: Remove the above note if PyPI version is/will be available at time of release.
+..
+Remove the above note if PyPI version is/will be available at time of release.
    If the library is not planned for PyPI, remove the entire 'Installing from PyPI' section.

-On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/adafruit-circuitpython-udecimal/>`_.
+On supported GNU/Linux systems like the Raspberry Pi, you can install the driver locally `from PyPI <https://pypi.org/project/jepler-circuitpython-udecimal/>`_.
 To install for current user:

 .. code-block:: shell

-    pip3 install adafruit-circuitpython-udecimal
+    pip3 install jepler-circuitpython-udecimal

 To install system-wide (this may be required in some cases):

 .. code-block:: shell

-    sudo pip3 install adafruit-circuitpython-udecimal
+    sudo pip3 install jepler-circuitpython-udecimal

 To install in a virtual environment in your current project: